NasibNia/Liri-Node-App/README.md

 Finally it will get back to the user by providing the results search the console.

+Also, in this project I used "inquirer" to interact with user through promp method.
+This package is used to provide user a list of acceptable actions in cases that no right input is provided.

+I also used fs package (file system) to read text file (random.txt when the action "do-what-it-says" is asked by user).
+I also created a text file named log.txt that will be updated through fs.append method.
+This text file will keep a record of any command that is typed to the console.log.

+Other packages that are used in this project include "moment.js" to print out the concert date to a specific format, "request" to grab data from the OMDB API and the Bands In Town API , "dotEnv" to load environment variables from a .env file into process.env, and " Node Spotify API " which is a simple to use API library for the Spotify REST API.

 # Link to deployed site
 <!-- make a link to the deployed site -->